-August 27th marks twenty five years since the world heard Stevie Ray Vaughan play Number One, his signature Fender Stratocaster.
-Twenty five years since I knew I would never get to see this gifted musician play live.
+August 27th marks twenty seven years since the world heard Stevie Ray Vaughan play Number One, his signature Fender Stratocaster.
+Twenty seven years since I knew I would never get to see this gifted musician play live.
 And since Stevie Ray Vaughan's untimely and shocking passing, his influence and legendary status has only gained in momentum.

 At the 2015 Rock and Roll Hall of Fame Induction, the man who is responsible for Stevie Ray Vaughan ever picking up a guitar inducted his little brother.
 And the moment was not lost on Jimmy Vaughan.
 While he did talk about Stevie Ray sneaking around to play his big brother's guitar when told not to, he credited his brother's sobriety with saving his own life.